carbon-language/carbon-lang/mlir/docs/Rationale/RationaleLinalgDialect.md

 tables of records and maybe even graphs.

-For such more advanced data types, the control-flow required to traverse the data structures, termination conditions etc are much less simple to analyze and characterize statically.
+For such more advanced data types, the control-flow required to traverse the data structures, termination conditions, etc are much less simple to analyze and characterize statically.
 As a consequence we need to also design solutions that stand a chance of evolving into runtime-adaptive computations (e.g. inspector-executor in which an *inspector* runs a cheap runtime